viamrobotics/docs/docs/get-started/try-viam/rover-resources/rover-tutorial-fragments.md

 - An [accelerometer](/components/movement-sensor/mpu6050/)
 - A [power sensor](/components/power-sensor/ina219/)

-For information about how you would configure a component yourself if you weren't using the fragment, click the links on each component above.
+For information about how to configure components yourself when you are not using the fragment, click the links on each component above.
 To see the configured pin numbers and other values specific to this fragment, [view it in the app](https://app.viam.com/fragment?id=7c413f24-691d-4ae6-a759-df3654cfe4c8).

 {{% /tab %}}